Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-Implicit in our use of the delta-function normalization and the derivation of eq. (\ref{eq:sig_1}) are the assumptions that we can resolve the dark matter frequency spectrum into multiple small bins at the output of the amplifier and that the system is approximately in steady-state; the former assumption requires that the integration time $\tau$ be much longer than $t^{*}_{\rm circ}(\nu_{\rm DM}^{0})$, as the minimum frequency bin width is $1/\tau$.
-Such a requirement is also in keeping with definitions of spectral density based on windowed Fourier transforms in the limit of infinite integration time.
-(See, e.g., Appendix A of ref. \cite{clerk2010introduction}.) $P_{\rm DM} \left( \nu, g_{\rm DM}, \frac{d\rho_{\rm DM}}{d\nu} (\nu,\nu_{\rm DM}^{0}) \right)$ is the power density of the signal at the output of the amplifier, given from (\ref{eq:SVV_DM}) and (\ref{eq:E_DM}) by
+Implicit in our use of the delta-function normalization and the derivation of eq. (\ref{eq:sig_1}) are the assumptions that we can resolve the dark matter frequency spectrum into multiple small bins at the output of the amplifier and that the system is approximately in steady-state; these assumptions require that the integration time $\tau$ be much longer than $t^{*}_{\rm rec}(\nu_{\rm DM}^{0})$. $P_{\rm DM} \left( \nu, g_{\rm DM}, \frac{d\rho_{\rm DM}}{d\nu} (\nu,\nu_{\rm DM}^{0}) \right)$ is the power density of the signal at the output of the amplifier, given from (\ref{eq:SVV_DM}) and (\ref{eq:UDM_def}) by